Have you seen the movie World War Z?

 - You always have to be near a source of water.
 Of course, this is true for everyone else.

 - It’s highly likely the electrical system of your RV will be fried in the case of an EMP.
 You can check out this book for some definitive information about how to prepare for an EMP and how it might affect vehicles.
+Or, if you don’t already have it, request my free EMP Survival e-Book.

 - It will be very difficult if not impossible to find mechanical help and parts if your RV breaks down.